alfremedpal/PandasBasketball/README.md

 # Usage
 ## Players
-Inside a player's page on the basketball-reference website you can find several tables, and most of these tables can be obtained as a pandas data frame by calling `get_player(code, stat)`.
-The 'code' refers to the name of the html file used by basketball-reference inside the url, and the 'stat' means the kind of table.
+Inside a player's page on the basketball-reference website you can find several tables, and most of these tables can be obtained as a pandas data frame by calling `get_player(player, stat)`.
+The 'player' refers to the name of the html file used by basketball-reference inside the url, and the 'stat' means the type of table.

 The currently supported tables are:
 - Per Game (`per_game`)